MoonPoet/xaprb-src/content/blog/you-guys.md

 ### Why Fight So Hard To Keep It?

-As a parting note, I'd like to say that I understand if people don't yet realize why "you guys" isn't inclusive.
+As a parting note, I understand if you don't yet realize why "you guys" isn't inclusive.
-If you're an American, you grew up unconsciously using it and didn't think much about it.
+If you're an American, you grew up unconsciously using it, formed a habit, and didn't think much about it.
 If you're a non-native English speaker, you're getting mixed signals---and I've seen a lot of people struggling with this when they are not fluent in English.

 All very understandable.